 Uncover your blueprint with Dan Millman’s Life Path system

 After journaling, overlay your findings with a time-tested blueprint.
-Dan Millman’s system assigns life path numbers from your birth date to highlight core purpose, challenges, and talents.
-It’s a practical framework—not fortune-telling—that can validate your reflections and reveal blind spots.
+Millman’s system assigns life path numbers from your birth date to highlight core themes, talents, and recurring challenges.
+It’s a practical framework that can validate your reflections and reveal blind spots3.

-- Career: Does your work express your core strengths?
+- Career: Does your work use your core strengths?

-- Relationships: Does knowing a partner’s path explain friction or fit?
+- Relationships: Does understanding a partner’s path explain friction or fit?

-- Finances: Does your path suggest risk or stability?
+- Finances: Does your path suggest risk tolerance or a need for stability?

-Treat purpose as a hypothesis to test.
+Treat purpose as a hypothesis.
 Run low-risk experiments to see how an idea feels in practice.
-Don’t quit your job—try “purpose sampling” instead.
+Don’t quit your job; try “purpose sampling.”
+Keep experiments tiny so you can’t talk yourself out of them.

 Examples:

-- If you sense a call to service: volunteer a single four-hour shift at a hospital or help an elderly neighbor for one week.
+- Service: Volunteer a single four-hour shift at a hospital or help an elderly neighbor for a week.

-- If creativity calls: write 15 minutes a day for one week or attend a local writing group.
+- Creativity: Write 15 minutes a day for one week or attend a local writing group.

 | Potential Area | Low-Risk Experiment | Evaluation Question |